likhithasree2/FitMe360-VirtualTryOn-using-CVZone/README.md

 - This project utilizes the [cvzone](https://github.com/cvzone/cvzone) library for overlaying images on the webcam feed.
 - Pose detection is powered by [Mediapipe](https://google.github.io/mediapipe/).

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.